 Security Tip: Avoiding XSS with HtmlString

-[Tip#44] Checkout that one simple trick...
+[Tip#44] Check out that one simple trick...
 I mean...
 This is my favourite way to avoid XSS.

 Security Tip: Avoiding XSS with HtmlString

-Consider this following code:
+Consider the following code:

 <div>